All articles

 The college planning and search process can be overwhelming, especially considering the many tasks involved.
 You need to research colleges, get your letters of recommendation, create your high school resume, find financial aid, and do well on the tests- all while keeping your grades up in high school.

 That's a lot.
-But getting started as a Junior and breaking the college planning process down into smaller steps can make it more manageable.
-To help with this, we created a college planning checklist outlining your journey's essential steps.
+But getting started as a junior and breaking the college planning process down into smaller steps can make it more manageable.
+To help with this, we created a digital college planner checklist outlining your journey's essential steps.
 Follow this timeline, and you'll be on track to get your applications in and balance your other commitments successfully.

 But first, let's talk about the general process for planning and applying for college.